 It is detected at an early stage as it constantly produces unusual vaginal bleeding, which triggers the women to visit their doctors.
 If in case endometrial cancer is discovered early, then removing the uterus surgically cures this type of uterine cancer symptoms.

 Factors that increase the risk of endometrial cancer include:

 - Older age

-- Hyperestrogenic states.
-A disease or condition that increases the amount of estrogen, but not the level of progesterone, in your body can increase your risk of endometrial cancer.
+- Hyperestrogenic states- A disease or condition that increases the amount of estrogen, but not the level of progesterone, in your body can increase your risk of uterine cancer symptoms.
 Examples include irregular ovulation patterns, such as those that can occur in women with polycystic ovary syndrome, obesity and diabetes.
 Taking hormones after menopause that contain estrogen but not progesterone also increases the risk of endometrial cancer.

-- An inherited colon cancer syndrome.
-Hereditary nonpolyposis colorectal cancer (HNPCC) is a syndrome that increases the risk of colon cancer and other cancers, especially endometrial cancer.
+- An inherited colon cancer syndrome- Hereditary nonpolyposis colorectal cancer (HNPCC) is a syndrome that increases the risk of colon cancer and other cancers, especially endometrial cancer.
 HNPCC occurs because of a gene mutation passed from parents to children.
-The doctor may ask for cancer test s that includes a pelvic exam, imaging tests, and a biopsy.
-One of the most common treatments is a hysterectomy; it is a procedure wherein the uterus is removed, if enquired the surgery also removes the ovaries and fallopian tubes and addressing the draining lymph nodes by either sentinel lymph node excision or complete lymphadenectomy depending on a case-to-case scenario.
-Post-surgery the need for adjuvant radiation or chemotherapy can be discussed for individual cases.
+The doctor may ask for cancer tests that includes a pelvic exam, imaging tests, and a biopsy.

 Get Second Opinion